In this article

 Zero-based budgeting is more of a real-time expense tracking system.
 Since the numbers are only compiled for the present period, there’s no chance of carrying over wasteful costs and expenses that are no longer relevant.
 Those can be detected and eliminated if any of them appear during the period you’re operating a zero-based budget.

 The key to making all this work is careful monitoring by department heads and accounts payable coordinators.
 One-time expenses can be checked off as they happen.
-Categorized expenses that are tracked monthly can be monitored with periodic milestones.
+Categorized business expenses that are tracked monthly can be monitored with periodic milestones.
 Both actions require an accounting system that does real-time expense tracking.

 For a company to be effective with zero-based budgeting, everyone must be on board.
 Supervisors and teams need to work cross-collaboratively while being fully responsible for their individual department budgets.
 Without this level of cooperation, zero-based budgeting can quickly fall apart.